bineferg/cleanscene/README.md

 *Note*: If an event location or flight route could not be found for a gig, the event was left out.

 ### Want to know your impact?
-If you are an artist on the RA 1000 list and want to know, dispute, or contribute (for the sake of accuracy) your environmental impact as a result of fast gigging please email makeacleanscene@gmail.com with your RA artist link and inquiry.
+	If you are an artist on the [RA 1000](https://www.residentadvisor.net/dj.aspx) list and want to know, dispute, or contribute (for the sake of accuracy) your environmental impact as a result of fast gigging please email makeacleanscene@gmail.com with your RA artist link and inquiry.

 ## The Carbon Calculator

 We have created a google spreadsheet enhanced with a script to calculate a carbon offset in eu for that artists gig.
-If you are an artist, promoter or an agency and would like to contribute please email makeacleanscene@gmail.com and we can send you a scripted sheet.
+If you are an artist, promoter or an agency and would like to monitor the environmental impact of your gigging schedule, please email makeacleanscene@gmail.com and we can send you a scripted sheet.

+## Contributions and Feedback

+	This project is free and open source.
+Contributions and feedback of any type are welcome, but please be respectful to others.
+Issues can be reported as Github issues or via makeacleanscene@gmail.com